sivaramakrishnan-rajaraman/CNN-for-malaria-parasite-detection/README.md

 Rajaraman S, Antani SK, Poostchi M, Silamut K, Hossain MA, Maude, RJ, Jaeger S, Thoma GR.
 (2018) Pre-trained convolutional neural networks as feature extractors toward improved Malaria parasite detection in thin blood smear images.
 PeerJ6:e4568 https://doi.org/10.7717/peerj.4568

+The publication is also included to this repository for the readers' convenience.
 The images were re-sampled to 100 x 100, 224 x 224, 227 x 227 and 299 x 299-pixel resolutions to suit the input requirements of customized and pre-trained CNNs and mean normalized to assist in faster convergence.

 # Prerequisites
 Keras 2.2.0